Mahānaya

 Mṛtyukālī - The previous impressions are completely faded and the yogin begins to feel oneness

-Bhadrakālī - Destroys the remaining doubts that prevent the yogin from raising on the upward path.
+Bhadrakālī - Destroys the remaining doubts that prevent the yogin from rising on the upward path.

 *